TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 83/Psalms 83.18.md

 ---

-That they may know that thou alone, whose name is Jehovah, Art the Most High over all the earth.
+that they may know that you alone, whose name is Yahweh, are the Most High over all the earth.
+For the Chief Musician.
+On an instrument of Gath.
+A Psalm by the sons of Korah.